HHK-ETH/discord-gnosis-bot/README.md

 # discord-gnosis-bot
 Very simple js discord Ethereum gnosis bot.

-Uses a simple json file (src/package.json, created/read on start) to store multisig state and compare it with the api call.
+Uses a simple json file (src/package.json, created/read on start) to store multisig state and compare it with the api call ([Gnosis API](https://safe-transaction.gnosis.io/)).
 If the state changed, notifications are sent to a given discord channel (see .env.example).

 Notifications currently available: